-At St Mary's we believe in working to build a partnership with parents/carers so that they can support the school in promoting valued behaviour and well-being.
-We feel it is essential that parents/carers know the measures taken to promote valued behaviour in school and can participate in their children's education by having two-way communication with the school.
-Communication is encouraged through various methods, including class emails, newsletters, phone calls home and informal meetings with class teachers.
+At St Mary's we believe in working to build a partnership with parents/carers so that they are able to support the school in promoting pro-social behaviour and well-being.
+We feel it is important that parents/carers know the measures taken to promote pro-social behaviour in school and are able to participate in their children's education by having two-way communication with the school.
+Communication is encouraged through a wide variety of methods including: class emails, newsletters, phone calls home and informal meetings with class teachers.